jgehrcke/gipc/docs/background.rst

-If such an architecture is implemented within a single operating system process within just a single operating system thread then one can say with certainty that the only activity that the execution units perform in parallel, i.e. physically *simultaneously*, is *waiting*.
+If such an architecture is implemented within a single operating system process within just a single operating system thread then one can say with certainty that the only activity that all of the execution units perform in parallel, i.e. physically *simultaneously*, is *waiting*.
 That is quite an important insight!

 Or, in other words: only a single execution unit is ever running (executing code